segasai/rvspecfit/README.md

 options = {'npoly':10}

-# this does the actual fitting performing the maximum like-lihood fitting of the data
+# this does the actual fitting performing the maximum likelihood fitting of the data
 res1 = vel_fit.process(specdata,
                            paramDict0,
                            fixParam=fixParam,